-Hosted by: Sally OBrien: Creator/ Producer, Dequi Kioni-Sadiki: Co-host/Producer, Pam Hanna: Guest Host
+Hosted by: Sally O'Brien: Creator/ Producer, Dequi Kioni-Sadiki: Co-host/Producer, Pam Hanna: Guest Host

-One-hour weekly live public affairs program focusing primarily on US political prisoners, the prison/industrial complex, repressive legislation, police brutality, etc. The program has been on the air since 1988.
+Where We Live is a one-hour weekly live public affairs program focusing primarily on US political prisoners, the prison/industrial complex, repressive legislation, police brutality, etc. The program has been on the air since 1988.

 Sally O'Brien is a progressive journalist and media activist.Her journalistic career began in1980 in the WBAI News Department.
 She has served as street reporter, Associate News Director, Interim Public Affairs Director, and Executive Producer of several programs at WBAI and currently serves as Associate Weekend News Director, Co-Producing/Anchoring The WBAI Sunday News.
 She created Where We Live in 1988 to feature the voices of US-held political prisoners.

 She also designed & ran a News Department at WOMR-FM in Provincetown, Mass.

 In 2008, along with Jennifer Wager, Sally produced and directed the documentary “Against The Silence: Families of The Cuban Five Speak Out”.

 She has written for The Nation, The Guardian,The City Sun, and The Advocate, among others.
 She served as an audio engineer with UN Radio for 18 years and, as a substitute producer, reported weekly to Associated Press "Special Edition" and Maryknoll Radio "Voices of Our World".
 Other credits include working with the Peoples Video Network on a monthly cable program "Activist News."